 To be successful, we need to know and master the two dominant driving forces that can cause disruption and create new meaning – discoveries and inventions.
 The two cannot always be clearly separated.
 To highlight their respective characteristics; however, the following distinction can be used to simplify matters: Discovery is a theoretical achievement; invention is a practical one.
 If our sense of discovery is focused on recognizing the world, for the inventor everything revolves around changing it.
 Inventions are usually based in a creative way on the findings of earlier discoveries.
 If we understand ‘nature’ in the broadest sense as that sphere which exists independently of the purposeful influence of man and delimit ‘culture’ as the area from it which man produces and receives through his specific performance, then the former would be the object of discovery and the latter the medium and result of invention.

 What we know about the world and our human nature decisively determines how we see things and deal with them.
-This relationship between the world and ourselves, as philosophers call it, is the product of numerous insights whose examination has been subjected to increasingly sophisticated methodological procedures throughout history.
+This self- and world-relation, as philosophers call it, is the product of numerous insights whose examination has been subjected to increasingly sophisticated methodological procedures throughout history.
 The historical progress of scientific discoveries has led to sometimes serious revisions both externally with regard to our world view and internally with regard to our self-image.
-The technical philosopher Luciano Floridi places the digital revolution of the present directly in a line with three serious revolutions of our knowledge – the three great offenses of mankind, as Sigmund Freud once called them.
+The philosopher of technology Luciano Floridi places the digital revolution of the present directly in a line with three serious revolutions of our knowledge – the three great offenses of mankind, as Sigmund Freud once called them.

 The first scientific revolution – Freud calls it the cosmological insult – dates back to 1543, the year Nicolaus Copernicus published his ground-breaking treatise on the motion of the planets around the sun.
 Until then, it had been assumed that the earth was the centre of the universe, but Copernicus' heliocentric cosmology made it clear that things were quite different.
 The heliocentric world view thus displaced the idea of the human race as the centre of the world.
 Since then, the so-called Copernican turn has been a symbol for all scientifically founded upheavals of traditional world views.